dbpedia/dbpedia-lookup/lookup-indexer/README.md

 ## Configuration

 ### indexPath
-The path of the target folder for the index structure (*abolute* or *relative to the configuration file*).
+The path of the target folder for the index structure (*absolute* or *relative to the configuration file*).
 This can be either an empty folder or a folder containing an already existing index structure.

 ### dataPath
 *[Optional]* This variable is only required when indexing the contents of RDF files.
 Points to the folder containing the files to index.